Huhngoku/ADVOCATE/README.md

 Autocompletion often includes "std/runtime" instead of "runtime".
 Make sure to include the correct one.

+For some reason, `fmt.Print` and similar can lead to `fatal error: schedule: holding lock`.
+In this case increase the argument in `runtime.InitAtomics(0)` until the problem disappears.

 After that run the program with `./go run main.go` or `./go build && ./main`, using the new runtime.